csstree/stylelint-validator/README.md

 #### ignoreAtrules

-Type: `Array<string>` or `false`
+Type: `Array<string|RegExp>` or `false`
 Default: `false`

 Defines a list of at-rules names that should be ignored by the plugin.
 Ignorance for an at-rule means no validation for its name, prelude or descriptors.
 The names provided are used for full case-insensitive matching, i.e. a vendor prefix is mandatory and prefixed names should be provided as well if you need to ignore them.
+You can use [RegExp patterns](#regexp-patterns) in the list as well.

 ```json
 {